Optimization over Trained Neural Networks: Going Large with Gradient-Based Algorithms: Conclusion

-In future work, we intend to devise a variant of \ppga{} that is also robust against large learning rates, explore how other characteristics of the landscape of ReLU networks can be leveraged to produce better algorithms, and apply the Gradient Walk approach to solve other types of constraint learning models.
+In future work, we intend to devise a variant of \ppga{} that is also robust against large learning rates, explore how other characteristics of the landscape of ReLU networks can be leveraged to produce better algorithms, apply the Gradient Walk approach to solve other types of constraint learning models, and explore its performance on specific families of functions approximated by neural networks.

 \begin{credits}

 The authors have no competing interests to declare that are relevant to the content of this article. \end{credits}

 \FloatBarrier